-Pray the Lord will open the hearts of the Karakalpak people to desire God's blessings through a movement of family-based discovery Bible studies.
+Pray the Lord would open the hearts of the Karakalpak people to desire God's blessings through a movement of family-based discovery Bible studies.

-"He forgives all my sins and heals all my diseases."
-Psalm 103:3
+"Who forgives all your iniquity, who heals all your diseases," Psalm 103:3

 Pray that this people group will flee to the Lord who alone can forgive sin.

 Pray for the followers of Jesus among the Karakalpak community.
-Pray they will faithfully fellowship together and will live holy, joyous lives in the power of the Lord's Spirit.
-Pray they will be a consistently faithful witness to their own people.
-Pray the Karakalpak people will be able to prepare their children well for the changing conditions of the 21st century.
+Pray they would faithfully fellowship together and would live holy, joyous lives in the power of the Lord's Spirit.
+Pray they would be a consistently faithful witness to their own people.
+Pray the Karakalpak people would be able to prepare their children well for the changing conditions of the 21st century.
 Pray they make schooling a priority.
 Pray for employment opportunities.